VaKonS/zipper/README.md

 Disable adding ".best#.of#" to names of separate archives.<br>
 <br>
 **\-f** 0 *(zero)*<br>
-Omit ".cycle size/-" in names of separate archives (can help to find wrong results).<br>
+Omit ".cycle#" in names of separate archives (detected cycle, can help find wrong results).<br>
 <br>
 **\-p** #<br>
 Limit number of search passes.
 By default limited to 100.
 Set to 0 to search until memory limit (depending on compressing files, can be *very* slow).<br>